-This article is just about taking note of your surroundings and showing the beauty of the season.
-You can simply post the pictures on your Instagram account or just keep them for yourself.
+This article is just about taking note of your surroundings and showing the season’s beauty.
+You can simply post the pictures on your Instagram account or keep them for yourself.

-Here’s the 31 Day Hygge Christmas Photo Challenge:
+31 Day Hygge Christmas Photo Challenge

 Whether you make your own gingerbread house or your area has a gingerbread village event, it all counts.
 Last year I toured homes decked out for Christmas, and one home had a mini-gingerbread house made for every room.

-7) Pile of blankets.
+7. Pile of blankets

 Nothing says welcome like a gorgeous Christmas wreath.
 Whether you use a wreath from your favorite store or your own wreath, it all counts.

-Take a photo of something that was handed down through the generations that you use in your kitchen.
+Take a photo of something that was handed down through the generations you use in your kitchen.

 Create a work of art using materials from outside and stage it on the snow or a white sheet of paper.
 A white background allows the natural elements to make the most significant impact.

 Make yourself a nice holiday breakfast and capture it forever today.
 Food photos are fun to capture because you can be creative with them.

-19) Peace on earth.
+19. Peace on Earth

 Take a photograph of something that represents peace on earth.
 The picture can be of anything.

 Who doesn’t love nutcrackers?
 They go hand in hand with Christmas.
 A collection of nutcrackers together will make a big statement.

 Pick your favorite Christmas Store Display of the season and take a photo of it.

-23) A stack of presents.
+23. A stack of presents